Kyriosity/read-write/README+/.net/README+/cs-drawbacks.md

-# C# - Drawbacks - "Minority report"
+I'm# C# - Drawbacks - "Minority report"

 Art can be perfect, but not technology.
 With all its goodies __C#__ has downsides as bulky declarations of hierarchies, rigid interfaces, or restrained generics.